danicmp/Breast_Cancer_Analysis/README.md

 Machine Learning analysis (both supervised and unsupervised) for Advanced ML Course of MSc in Data Science for Management, University of Catania.

-It is carried on the *Breast Cancer Wisconsin* dataset, available on UCI Machine Learning Repository and also on Kaggle.
+This analysis is carried on the *Breast Cancer Wisconsin* dataset, available on UCI Machine Learning Repository and also on Kaggle.

 ## SUPERVISED LEARNING:
 - Logistic Regression